 Will Fairyography still be traveling to Seattle for fairy sessions in the summer?

 At this point yes, that's still the plan, because August is a long way off.

 Covid-19 Cases in Athens GA

-You can also use www.ncov2019.live to keep yourself updated on the rest of the news on coronavirus.
-Georgia has a statewide shelter-in-place law that goes until April 13th.
-Currently Athens Clarke County is 'shelter in place' in effect until April 7th at midnight.
-That may be extended at any time.
+You can use www.ncov2019.live to keep yourself updated on the rest of the news on coronavirus.
+Georgia has a statewide shelter-in-place law that goes until April 30th.
 No travel except to essential businesses.
 All non-essential businesses are closed to the public.
-Photographers are non-essential, and so Fairyography may not see clients in person until April 8th, at the earliest.
+Photographers are non-essential, and so Fairyography may not see clients in person until April 30th, at the earliest.
 See that here: https://athenspoliticsnerd.com/coronavirus-mandatory-curfew/?fbclid=IwAR3OH9Z8AVmGKnbuyf70EaBmEVzrJObwLzt3IF6_TyuF4O8Kvikna8aydAo

-Currently ALL Athens Clarke County events, classes, programs, and leisure services are cancelled until March 31st.
+Currently ALL Athens Clarke County events, classes, programs, and leisure services are cancelled.
 Visit www.accgov.com/coronavirus for more.

 Are the schools closed?

 All public schools in Georgia schools are closed for the remainder of the school year.